Gaddafi on state TV 311.

 (photo credit: REUTERS/Libyan TV)

-Israel and met with opposition leader Tzipi Livni and other officials, Channel 2 reported on
+A delegation of four Libyan officials met with opposition leader Tzipi Livni on

 Gaddafi secretly tried to buy Knesset influence in 2007

 Gaddafi invites Libya's former Jews to dialogue

 said the Libyans passed electronic information from Gaddafi to the Kadima head,